google/tcmalloc/docs/design.md

 `MallocExtension::ReleaseCpuMemory` frees objects held in a specified CPU's caches.

-Within a CPU, the distribution of memory is managed across all the size classes so as to keep the maximum amount of cached memory below the limit.
+Within a CPU, the distribution of memory is managed across all the size-classes so as to keep the maximum amount of cached memory below the limit.
 Notice that it is managing the maximum amount that can be cached, and not the amount that is currently cached.
 On average the amount actually cached should be about half the limit.

-The maximum capacity is increased when a class-size [runs out of objects](https://github.com/google/tcmalloc/blob/master/tcmalloc/cpu_cache.cc), as well as fetching more objects it considers [increasing the capacity](https://github.com/google/tcmalloc/blob/master/tcmalloc/cpu_cache.cc) of the class-size.
-It can increase the capacity of the size class up until the total memory (for all class sizes) that the cache could hold reaches the per-cpu limit or until the capacity of that size class reaches the hard-coded size limit for that size-class.
-If the size-class has not reached the hard-coded limit, then in order to increase the capacity it can [steal](https://github.com/google/tcmalloc/blob/master/tcmalloc/cpu_cache.cc) capacity from another size class on the same CPU.
+The maximum capacity is increased when a size-class [runs out of objects](https://github.com/google/tcmalloc/blob/master/tcmalloc/cpu_cache.cc), as well as fetching more objects it considers [increasing the capacity](https://github.com/google/tcmalloc/blob/master/tcmalloc/cpu_cache.cc) of the size-class.
+It can increase the capacity of the size-class up until the total memory (for all size-classes) that the cache could hold reaches the per-cpu limit or until the capacity of that size-class reaches the hard-coded size limit for that size-class.
+If the size-class has not reached the hard-coded limit, then in order to increase the capacity it can [steal](https://github.com/google/tcmalloc/blob/master/tcmalloc/cpu_cache.cc) capacity from another size-class on the same CPU.

 ### Restartable Sequences and Per-CPU TCMalloc